Adam E Justice-Mills - Drawing, Painting, Photography & Sound

 My latest photographic works are "multiFragments" - collections of landscape photos, merged together.

-I have an ongoing collection of Shop Front Memories: Reflections of life through vacant shop window fronts.
-The persistence of vision we all have lead me to explore photographic "light paintings", exploring time and composition of space.
+I have ongoing collections of: Shop Front Memories - Reflections of life through vacant shop window fronts; Street Trees - Lit by nauturally occuring light; and Postboxes - Street Furniture.
+The persistence of vision we all have lead me to explore photographic "light paintings", exploring time and composition in space.

 My first solo show, "Memory in Media", was in the Boulangerie Bon Matin Cafe in Finsbury Park in September 2016.